-Sometimes, cancer cannot be cured.
-When that is the case, patients and families are faced with complex emotions and decisions and a variety of end-of-life issues.
+Sometimes, cancer can’t be cured.
+When that is the case, patients and families are faced with complex emotions and decisions, and many end-of-life issues.

-A terminally ill person is not expected to be cured of his or her disease or illness, but still requires a lot of care and comfort.
-Knowing what a dying person understands about his or her condition, as well as his or her fears, feelings, emotions, and physical changes that occur may help those around them make the diagnosis and dying process easier to cope with.
+A terminally ill person is not expected to be cured of their disease or illness.
+But they still require a lot of care and comfort.
+Knowing what a dying person understands about their condition, as well as their fears, feelings, emotions, and physical changes that occur may help those around them make the diagnosis and dying process easier to cope with.

-The emotional, physical, and spiritual impact a dying friend, family member, or spouse has on a family and community cannot be measured.
-Understanding how people at different ages and developmental levels view death and dying may help to alleviate many of the fears and uncertainties associated with this process.
-It is important to realize that people from non-Western cultures may express grief and make decisions in a way that may appear unfamiliar or unreasonable, but be culturally appropriate within the framework of their own culture or community.
+The emotional, physical, and spiritual impact a dying friend, family member, or spouse has on a family and community can’t be measured.
+Understanding how people at different ages and developmental levels view death and dying may help to ease many of the fears and uncertainties associated with this process.

 The concept of death

-Everyone has his or her own unique concept of death.
-Past experiences with death, as well as one's age, religious beliefs, emotional development, and surroundings are what most influence one's own concept of death.
-Movies, television, and books are filled with images of death.
-The person with a terminal condition may have previously lost a family member, friend, or pet.
-Treating death as a part of life is difficult, but may help alleviate some of the fear and confusion associated with it.
+Everyone has their own unique idea or concept of death.
+This is influenced by your past experiences with death.
+Other influences include your age, religious beliefs, emotional development, and community.
+Movies, TV, and books are filled with images of death.
+The person with a terminal condition may have lost a family member, friend, or pet in the past.
+Treating death as a part of life is difficult.
+But it may help ease some of the fear and confusion around death.
 Dealing with death must be done within the belief system of the patient and family.

-Infant.
 For an infant, death has no real concept.
-Infants do, however, react to separation from parent(s), painful procedures, and any alteration in their routine.
-An infant that is terminally ill will require as much care, physically and emotionally, to maintain a comfortable environment as any age group.
-Maintaining a consistent routine is important for the infant and his or her caregivers.
-Because infants cannot verbally communicate their needs, fear is often expressed by crying.
+But infants do react to separation from parents, painful procedures, and any change in their routine.
+An infant that is terminally ill will need as much physical and emotional care as any age group.
+Keeping a consistent routine is important for the infant and his or her caregivers.
+Babies can’t tell you what they need.
+So they often express fear by crying.

-Toddler.
 For toddlers, death has very little meaning.
 They may receive the most anxiety from the emotions of those around them.
-When a toddler's parents and loved ones are sad, depressed, scared, or angry, they sense these emotions and become upset or afraid.
+When a toddler's parents and loved ones are sad, depressed, scared, or angry, they sense these feelings and become upset or afraid.
 The terms death or forever or permanent may not have real value to children of this age group.
-Even with previous experiences with death, the child may not understand the relationship between life and death.
+Even if they have had past experiences with death, the child may not understand the relationship between life and death.

-Preschooler.
 Preschool-aged children may begin to understand that death is something feared by adults.
-This age group may view death as temporary or reversible, as in cartoons.
-Death is often explained to this age group as went to heaven.
-Most children in this age group do not understand that death is permanent, that everyone and every living thing will eventually die, and that dead things do not eat, sleep, or breathe.
+This age group may see death as temporary or reversible, as in cartoons.
+Death is often explained to this age group as going to heaven.
+Most children in this age group don't understand that death is permanent.
+They don’t understand that everyone and every living thing will eventually die, and that dead things don't eat, sleep, or breathe.
 Death should not be explained as sleep to prevent the possible development of a sleep disorder.

-Their experience with death is influenced by those around them.
-They may ask questions about why? and how? death occurs.
-Preschool children may feel that their thoughts or actions have caused the death and/or sadness of those around them.
-The preschool child may have feelings of guilt and shame.
+At this age, children’s experience with death is affected by those around them.
+They may ask questions about why and how death occurs.
+Preschool children may feel that their thoughts or actions have caused the death or the sadness of those around them.
+The preschool child may feel guilt and shame.

 When children in this age group become seriously ill, they may believe it is punishment for something they did or thought about.
-They do not understand how their parents could not have protected them from this illness.
+They don’t understand how their parents could not have protected them from this illness.

-This same idea may make preschool-age siblings of a dying child feel as if they are the cause of the illness and death.
-Young siblings of dying children need a great deal of reassurance and comfort during this time period.
+This same idea may make preschool-age siblings of a dying child feel they are the cause of the illness and death.
+Young siblings of dying children need a lot of reassurance and comfort during this time period.

-School-age child.
 School-aged children are developing a more realistic understanding of death.
-Although death may be personified as an angel, skeleton, or ghost, this age group is beginning to understand death as permanent, universal, and inevitable.
+They are starting to understand death as permanent, universal, and inevitable.
 They may be very curious about the physical process of death and what happens after a person dies.
-They may fear their own death because of uncertainty of what happens to them after they die.
+They may fear their own death because of not knowing of what happens to them after they die.
 Fear of the unknown, loss of control, and separation from family and friends can be the school-aged child's main sources of anxiety and fear related to death.

-Adolescent.
-As with people of all ages, past experiences and emotional development greatly influence an adolescent's concept of death.
-Most adolescents understand that death is permanent, universal, and inevitable.
-They may or may not have had past experiences with death of a family member, friend, or pet.
-Adolescents, similar to adults, may want to have their religious or cultural rituals observed.
+As with people of all ages, past experiences and emotional development greatly influence a teen’s idea of death.
+Most teens understand that death is permanent, universal, and inevitable.
+They may have had past experiences with the death of a family member, friend, or pet.
+Just like adults, teens may also want to have their religious or cultural rituals observed.

-Most adolescents are beginning to establish their identity, independence, and relationship to peer groups.
-A predominant theme in adolescence is feelings of immortality or being exempt from death.
+Most teens are beginning to establish their identity, independence, and relationship to peer groups.
+A major theme at this age is the feeling that they won’t die, that they are immortal.
 Their realization of their own death threatens all of these objectives.
-Denial and defiant attitudes may suddenly change the personality of a teenager facing death.
-Adolescents may feel as if they no longer belong or fit in with their peers.
-In addition, they may feel as if they are unable to communicate with their parents.
+Denial and defiant attitudes may suddenly change the personality of a teenager who is facing death.
+Teens may feel as if they no longer belong or fit in with their friends.
+They may feel they can’t talk with their parents.

-Another important concept among adolescents is self-image.
-A terminal illness and/or the effects of treatment may cause many physical changes that they must endure.
-Adolescents may feel alone in their struggle, and scared, and angry.
+Another important concept among teens is self-image.
+A terminal illness or the effects of treatment may cause many physical changes.
+Teens may feel alone in their struggle, and scared, and angry.

 It is important for parents to realize that children of all ages respond to death in a unique way.
-Children need support and, in particular, someone who will listen to their thoughts and provide reassurance to alleviate their fears.
+Children need support.
+They also need someone who will listen to their thoughts and help ease their fears.

 How adults deal with death